xiazhi1/xiazhi1/readme.md

 Here is xiazhi1's own repository!

 I'm a undergraduate student of Huazhong University of Science and Technology.
-My research intest are mainly in 3D reconstruction , especilly NeRF and Gaussian.

 Weclome to visit [my personal blog](https://xiazhi1.github.io)!